ohnotnow/transcopy/Readme.md

 ## Installation

+*Note*: this is _not_ designed to be run on a public-facing internet connection - use on your own LAN only.

 Assuming you have PHPv7, [composer](https://getcomposer.org/) and [redis](https://redis.io/) installed.

 Clone the project, then run (in the project directory) :